oskariorg/oskari-server/MigrationGuide.md

 The sample application now creates the appsetups, layers and users for demo-purposes.
 Any oskari-server-extension should modify the application init on empty db accordingly.

+The template for oskari-server-extension has been updated to match this change: https://github.com/oskariorg/oskari-server-extension-template

+Check the readme for details!

 ### GeoServer migration